pcsmomo/docker-kubernetes/README.md

 docker rmi pcsmomo/node-hello-world
 docker run -p 3000:80 --rm pcsmomo/node-hello-world
-# If the image doesn't exist on local, it will reach to the hub automatically
+# If the image doesn't exist on local, it will reach the hub automatically
 ```

 > **⚠ Warning: It will find locally first even if the latest version is on the hub**